 Shake Shack is open about its commitment to real and natural ingredients.
-Their mission, "Stand for Something Good," led them to think carefully and responsibly about what goes into their food and where it comes from.
+Its mission, "Stand for Something Good," led the chain to think carefully and responsibly about what goes into its food and where it comes from.

-Their frozen custard uses only real sugar, in contrast to many other chains, like Chick-fil-A, that include high fructose corn syrup in their shakes.
+Its frozen custard uses only real sugar, in contrast to many other chains, like Chick-fil-A, that include high fructose corn syrup in its shakes.
 And while some chains like McDonald's are working towards an antibiotic-free policy, Shake Shack already excludes hormones and antibiotics from beef, chicken, pork, and hot dogs.

 The crinkle-cut fry connoisseur also uses cage-free eggs, milk from dairy farmers who pledge not to use artificial growth hormones, and a non-GMO potato bun.
-The chain has recently expanded their vegetarian options as well, using only premium, real ingredients.
-All of their simple, non-artificial ingredient efforts are summarized in their "Stand for Something Good 2020" deck.
+The chain has recently expanded its vegetarian options as well, using only premium, real ingredients.
+All of its simple, non-artificial ingredient efforts are summarized in its "Stand for Something Good 2020" deck.

 Much like Chipotle, Sweetgreen's menu features limited ingredients, unlike the long list of ingredients you'll find at other food chains.
 The only added sugars in select menu items are maple syrup, palm sugar, and honey, but you won't find high fructose syrup or any artificial flavors.
 All of Sweetgreen's ingredients are outlined for customers to easily view.

 BurgerFi was even recently named "America's favorite fast-casual burger chain," according to a survey, and for good reason: quality.
 The chain uses 100% natural American Angus Beef with no steroids, antibiotics, or artificial growth hormones.
-They also have Wagyu Beef, cage-free Chicken, and plant-based innovation– VegeFi® Burger and Beyond Meat Burger—using simple, real, and fresh ingredients.
+It also has Wagyu beef, cage-free chicken, and plant-based innovation– VegeFi® Burger and Beyond Meat Burger—using simple, real, and fresh ingredients.

-Added chemicals or artificial additives are not a part of BurgerFi's philosophy, which is in part why their beef was rated Grade A, once again, in the annual Chain Reaction Report.
+Added chemicals or artificial additives are not a part of BurgerFi's philosophy, which is in part why its beef was rated Grade A, once again, in the annual Chain Reaction Report.